Baron Rothschild

 Baron Rothschild, of Tring in the County of Hertfordshire, is a title in the Peerage of the United Kingdom.
 It was created in 1885 for Sir Nathan Rothschild, 2nd Baronet, a member of the Rothschild banking family.
 He was the first Jewish member of the House of Lords not to have previously converted to Christianity.
-The current holder of the title is Jacob Rothschild, 4th Baron Rothschild, who inherited the barony in 1990.
+The current holder of the title is Nathaniel Rothschild, 5th Baron Rothschild, who inherited the barony in February 2024.

 History

 The Rothschild baronetcy, of Grosvenor Place, was created in the Baronetage of the United Kingdom in 1847 for Anthony de Rothschild, a banker and politician, with remainder to the male issue of his elder brother, Lionel de Rothschild, the first ever practicing Jewish Member of Parliament.
 Both Anthony and Lionel were sons of the influential financier Nathan Mayer Rothschild (1777–1836), founder of the English branch of the Rothschild family.

-The first Baronet was succeeded according to the special remainder by his nephew, the aforementioned second Baronet, who was elevated to the peerage in 1885.
+The first Baronet was succeeded according to the special remainder by his nephew, the aforementioned second Baronet, who was created Baron Rothschild in 1885.
 Although other ethnic Jews such as Sampson Eardley and Benjamin Disraeli had already received peerages, both were brought up as Christians from childhood, and Eardley's Irish peerage did not entitle him to a seat in the House of Lords.
 Rothschild was thus the first practicing Jew to sit in the House of Lords.

 He was succeeded by his eldest son, Walter, the second Baron.
 He was a banker and politician but is best remembered for his interest in zoology.
 He died without male issue and his brother had predeceased him, so upon his death, the titles passed to his nephew Victor, the third Baron.
 He was the only son of the Hon.
 Charles Rothschild.

-As of 2024, the titles are held by the third Baron's eldest son, Jacob, the fourth Baron, who succeeded in 1990.
+As of 2024, the titles are held by the fourth Baron's son, Nathaniel, the fifth Baron, who succeeded in 2024.